As with each CF release, there are features great and small--ones that may "sell" it, and ones that may simply make your life easier.

 CF2021 has been released

 Just hours after I posted this, I woke to find that CF2021 had been released.
 What a surprising coincidence!
+Honestly I had no idea it was due to be released.
 I have edited this post regarding where to find info on the features.

 Originally, I had pointed to the pre-release's 500-page release notes, which was available then (and still is to anyone who joined or joins the open beta, whose link is in the first post.
 The prerelease site and doc will be removed in time).